diva-exchange/divachain/README.md

 #### GET /blocks/{from?}/{to?}
 Get all blocks between height "from" (inclusive) and height "to" (inclusive).
 If "to" is not yet available, the blocks until the current height will be returned.

-_Example:_ `http://url-divachain-api/blocks/10/19/` will return 10 blocks (block 10 until 19, if all blocks are already).
+_Example:_ `http://url-divachain-api/blocks/10/19/` will return 10 blocks (block 10 until 19, if all blocks are already available).

 _Example:_ `http://url-divachain-api/blocks` will return the latest API_MAX_QUERY_SIZE blocks (at most).